-Without undertaking to verify the same by independent investigation, we have relied on certifications by representatives of the Authority and the City as to certain facts relevant to both our opinion and requirements of the Internal Revenue Code of 1986, as amended (the "Code").
-The Authority and the City have covenanted to comply with the current provisions of the Code, regarding, among other matters, the use, expenditure and investment of the proceeds of the 2024 Bonds and the timely payment to the United States of any arbitrage rebate amounts with respect to the 2024 Bonds, all as set forth in the proceedings and documents relating to the issuance of the 2024 Bonds (the "Covenants").
+Without undertaking to verify the same by independent investigation, we have relied on certifications by representatives of the City as to certain facts relevant to both our opinion and requirements of the Internal Revenue Code of 1986, as amended (the "Code").
+The City has covenanted to comply with the current provisions of the Code regarding, among other matters, the use, expenditure and investment of the proceeds of the Bonds and the timely payment to the United States of any arbitrage rebate amounts with respect to the Bonds, all as set forth in the proceedings and documents relating to the issuance of the Bonds (the "Covenants").

-Based on the foregoing, in accordance with customary opinion practice and assuming the due authorization, execution and delivery of the Master Trust Agreement, the Supplemental Trust Agreement and the Cooperation Agreement (collectively, the "Documents") by the Trustee, we are of the opinion that:
+Based on the foregoing and in accordance with customary opinion practice, we are of the opinion that: